 Some lenders may also charge an exit fee when you remortgage.

-If your lender charges such a fee, it is likely to need to be paid upfront to reserve your remortgage deal.
+If your lender charges such a fee, it is likely to need to be paid by you upfront to reserve your remortgage deal.
 If the mortgage does not complete there may be instances where this is not refunded.
 Please check with your mortgage provider.

 The types of remortgage products usually available are: